ajhahn/cse15l-lab-reports/lab-report-1-week-2.md

 ## *1. Installing VS Code*
 ![Image1](image7.png)
-To get Visual Studio Code, I went to [VS Code Download](https://code.visualstudio.com/), and downloaded it for windows.
+To get Visual Studio Code, I went to [VS Code](https://code.visualstudio.com/), and downloaded it for windows.
 Once installed, the page looked like the picture above.

 ## *2. Remotely Connecing*
 ![Image2](image26.png)